AkarshVadanala/CodTech-Personal-Portfolio-webpage/README.md

 # 💼 Codtech Personal Portfolio Webpage

-This project is part of the Codtech Internship Task-3, where the goal is to create a **responsive single-page portfolio** using core web technologies like **HTML** and **CSS**, with a clean UI and navigation system.
+This project is part of the Codtech Internship, where the goal is to create a **responsive single-page portfolio** using core web technologies like **HTML** and **CSS**, with a clean UI and navigation system.

 ---